Photo by Annie Spratt

 Morning

 Start your two-day agri-tourism vacation in Viroqua, Wisconsin, a small Driftless town with a lively downtown district that has been named to the Wisconsin and National Register of Historic Places.
 The first agri-tourism stop of the day will be at B&E’s Trees, but Viroqua is a great place to grab breakfast to prepare for a day of driving and walking.
-The Viroqua Food Co+op and Wonderstate Cafe are two great local places in downtown Viroqua where you can grab a coffee and a quick bite to eat before heading out.
+The Viroqua Food Co+op, Maybe Lately’s, and Wonderstate Cafe are three great local places in downtown Viroqua where you can grab a coffee and a quick bite to eat before heading out.
 If you get into town early, you may have some extra time before heading to your first scheduled agri-tourism tour.
 One way to fill this time is at the local Driftless Wisconsin farmers markets.
 Some great options include the Ferryville Farmers Market, the Gays Mills Farmers Market, and the Prairie Street Farmers Market.

 After breakfast, you’ll hit the road for a scenic 22 minute drive to the first destination, B & E’s Trees, which is located outside of Cashton, WI.
 B & E’s Trees is an off-grid Wisconsin farm where pure, organic maple syrup is crafted, aged, and then sent off to be enjoyed by folks all around Driftless Wisconsin.
 Upon scheduling a tour before your visit, the small team at B & E’s will give you a tour of the farm, explain their partnership with Central Waters Brewing Co. and their process of making pure, barrel aged, organic maple syrup.
 Travelers should be sure to wear clothes and shoes they don’t mind getting dirty, and it’s important to note the farm facilities are rustic and the tour travels through steep and hilly areas.